bienvenudev/collaborative-git-exercise/README.md

 ## Bundle 2: Parallel Development

-### Developer 1 (You):
-- Review and approve Developer 2's pull request
-- After the product list is merged to main:
-   - How would you get the latest changes from main that include the product list?
-   - How would you create a new branch for shopping cart that includes these products?

-- Start implementing shopping cart functionality that integrates with the existing product list

 ### Developer 2 (Your Friend):
 Work on product list feature:
 - How would you create and switch to a new feature branch?